 - Ordering – Procurement teams include people who order, receive and pay for controlled substances.
 If the hospital system is not routinely reviewing ordering patterns and comparing the amount of drug purchased to the amount dispensed, an opportunity for diversion is present.

-- Dispensing – Healthcare workers who prepare and dispense medications may pocket controlled substance vials or syringes substituting saline or some similar fluid for actual drug.
+- Dispensing – Healthcare workers who prepare and dispense medications may pocket controlled substance vials or syringes substituting saline or some similar fluid for the actual drug.

 - Prescribing – In addition to doctors who write prescriptions for themselves, other healthcare workers may have access to prescription pads that can be used to forge prescriptions.
 Diverters may alter verbal orders to increase the amount prescribed.

 - Administering – Automated distribution devices are another potential point of access for healthcare workers intent on diverting drugs.
-For example, if use of automated distribution devices is not monitored, workers could withdraw medication on cabinet override for a patient who has already been transferred or discharged.
+For example, if use of automated distribution devices is not monitored, workers could withdraw medications on cabinet override for a patient who has already been transferred or discharged.

 - Disposing – Expired or excess medication should be disposed of in a specific manner and in some cases a witness is required when disposing in a secured container.
 When these practices are not followed, healthcare workers can remove medication from the disposal container, possibly replacing it with another substance to avoid detection.